claudiacstephan/miniWeather/README.md

 bash cmake_levante_config_and_build -h
 ```

-This script forwards arguments to two calls to `cmake` that configure and build
+This script forwards arguments to `cmake`.
-the script.
 The generated `cmake` configuration call might look like the below:

 * `-DNX=400`: Uses 400 cells in the x-direction
 * `-DNZ=200`: Uses 200 cells in the z-direction